 Orthodontics, TMD, and Snoring/Sleep Apnea needs!

-It has been estimated that 60% of men and 40% of women between the ages of 40 and 60 years of age snore.
-Snoring occurs when there is a partial obstruction of the airway which causes the palatal tissues to vibrate.
-Obstructive sleep apnea occurs when the airway is completely blocked for certain periods of time.
-As many as 20 million people in North America may have sleep apnea.
-Snoring is a social problem, particularly for the spouse, but obstructive sleep apnea poses a significant health risk for the patient in that it can lead to irregular heartbeat, high blood pressure, heart attacks and strokes.
+Obstructive sleep apnea occurs when the palatal tissue completely blocks the airway for certain periods of time.
+It’s a common problem that may affect as many as 20 million people in North America.
+But while snoring is a social problem, particularly for the spouse, obstructive sleep apnea poses a significant health risk for the patient.
+It can lead to irregular heartbeat, high blood pressure, heart attacks and strokes.

-Watch our Sleep Apnea videos and read some of the frequently asked questions about snoring and sleep apnea.
+Watch our Sleep Apnea videos and read our FAQs about snoring and sleep apnea to learn more about this disorder.
 When you are ready to address your snoring and sleep apnea issues, call Rondeau & Associates to schedule your consultation.

 Answers about Sleep Apnea